GuiyuanLei/shiningstudio/content/portfolio/TonalShoeDrawing14Sept2016.md

 weight = 1
 +++

-This is my artwork homework.
+This is my art homework.

 <!--more-->